MarlinMyrte/Example/README.md

 ![](/Images/West%20Standings.png)

-Ιn the Western Conference, the Lakers moved up a spot and are in the playoff picture and the Clippers are in the play in tournament
+Ιn the Western Conference, the Lakers moved up a spot and are in the playoff picture and the Clippers are in the play-in tournament

 ## Project 5: NBA: Predicting the winner of the Most Improved Award (Coming Soon)